-Gullfoss is undoubtedly the most spectacular waterfall in Iceland, located in the southwest.
-Translated as "Golden Falls" in English, the waterfall is formed by a canyon on the Hvítá River, or the White River.
-Early in the 20th century, Gullfoss was saved by locals from being turned into a hydroelectric plant, and today this natural attraction is one of Iceland’s magical wonders.
+Gullfoss is undoubtedly the most spectacular waterfall in Iceland and is located in the southwest.
+Known as the Golden Falls in English, these falls were formed by a canyon on the Hvítá River.
+Early in the 20th century, Gullfoss Waterfall was saved by locals from being turned into a hydroelectric plant, and today this natural attraction is one of Iceland’s magical wonders.

 For optimal views of the falls, take the walkway up to the viewing decks where you can see its full force.
 This two-tiered waterfall is 20 metres wide and 2.5 km long.
 The water flowing here goes through a number of steps, all of which are beautiful to witness.
 First, the winding river flows down a staircase of three steps, before abruptly plummeting into two more steps.
 The last two cliffs face each other at a right angle, engulfing the space between them with white spray.
 The final drop is into a magnificent crevice, 32 metres deep.